tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 ** Example 1 **

-A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX frozen for 100000 energy.
+A has an account with a balance of 90 TRX(90000000 SUN) and 10 TRX staked for 100000 energy.

 Smart contract C set the caller energy consumption proportion to 100% which means the caller will pay for the energy consumption completely.